Videos

-The Create and Update Videos API allows you to ingest and update videos on the Firework platform programmatically.
+The Firework Video API allows you to upload videos to the Firework platform programmatically.
 This API supports video file uploads with rich metadata including product associations.

-The API uses OAuth 2.0 for authentication.
+The Firework Video API uses OAuth 2.0 for authentication.
 Before using this API, you must obtain an access token.

 Endpoint